fwolfst/aoc/2022/README.md

 I guess the jump from part 1 to part 2 troubled some.
 Although there is a warning, the full-on diagonal jump made me regret that I deleted the "adjacent?" check I had initially used for the first parts implementation.
 Used constants much more than in recent puzzles.

+## Puzzle Day X

+I love pixel and visualization puzzles.
+Somewhat ashamed that I derived the `( - 1 % 40)` part by trial and error.